SrujanPrasad/FSM-Based-Traffic-Light-Controller/README.md

 - S2 = 10 (Signal1_light is RED Signal2_light is GREEN)
 - S3 = 11 (Signal1_light is RED Signal2_light is YELLOW)

+## Tools used
+- Icarus Verilog (files have been attached)
+- Can also be done in EDA playground ( https://edaplayground.com/x/d2sT)

 ## Results and Waveforms
 ### Console output
 <img width="1272" height="611" alt="image" src="https://github.com/user-attachments/assets/2f10d9a5-cbcf-407e-ad63-1bf222f9e560" />